 Cranleigh was rated Excellent in its most recently available ISI Educational Quality report (2015).

-Teaching from Year 9 follows the UK National Curriculum, with English, Mathematics and Sciences compulsory at GCSE level, with a choice of French, Spanish and German for modern foreign languages and a diverse choice of additional subjects.
+Teaching from Year 9 follows the National Curriculum of England, with English, Mathematics, and Sciences compulsory at GCSE level, with a choice of French, Spanish, and German for modern foreign languages, and a diverse choice of additional subjects.
 All sixth formers choose three A Levels and have to do an Extended Project Qualification.
-Some do a fourth A Level or an AS Level in, for example, Greek, Geology or Computer Science.
+Some do a fourth A Level or an AS Level in, for example, Greek, Geology, or Computer Science.

 Some 30% of students receive additional learning support.
 There is also a full-time EAL teacher.